eddieukeme84/alx-system_engineering-devops/0x19-postmortem/README.md

 4. Incident Response: We need to review our incident response process and make improvements to ensure a more efficient and effective response to future incidents.

 Conclusion:
 In conclusion, the Nginx configuration inconsistency was the root cause of the system outage.
 After identifying the root cause and resolving the issue, we implemented several recommendations to prevent similar occurrences in the future.

-We continue to focus on improving our processes, fine-tuning our monitoring systems, and engaging a cross-functional team to prevent system outages and maintain high availability for our customers.
+written by Emmanuel Ukeme